Body Harvest: Plot

 The opening text tells of how an alien force has harvested the population of Earth over a 100-year time period.
-Every 25 years, they would land and imprison whole areas in shields that prevented anyone from leaving and any outside help getting in.
-The aliens would harvest the population of the area within a time limit of one day before moving on to another area.
-After repeating this several times, they would teleport back to their homeworld, an artificially created comet, before returning exactly 25 years later as it has completed its orbit around the nearby star systems back to earth.
+Every 25 years, they land and imprison whole areas in shields that prevented anyone from leaving and any outside help getting in.
+The aliens harvest the population of the area within a time limit of one day before moving on to another area.
+After repeating this several times, they teleport back to their homeworld, an artificially created comet, before returning exactly 25 years later as it has completed its orbit around the nearby star systems back to earth.
 Greece was the first targeted area in 1916, southern Spain was second, eastern Canada was third, and the south island of Japan was fourth.
 In 1941, the first targeted area was the Indonesian island Java.
-In 1966, it was the U.S. (presumably somewhere in the southwest in between Nevada and Arizona).
+In 1966, it was the United States.
 Finally, in 1991, the Siberia region of Russia was targeted.
 The player only has to stop the aliens in the first area that they target in order to save every future targeted area of that time period.

 The opening cutscene shows Station Omega, an orbital space station containing Earth's last survivors.
 The year is 2016 and the aliens have returned to destroy the last remnant of the human race.
-The aliens attack and board Station Omega, chasing Adam Drake, the game's only playable character, through the corridors.
+The aliens attack and board Station Omega, chasing Adam Drake, the game's playable character, through the corridors.
 Even though Adam defeats the initial invaders he is wounded in the process.
 He is ready to board Alpha I, the time traveling vehicle developed at Station Omega, when more aliens appear and try to force their way into the boarding chamber.
 The monitors show his colleague, Daisy Hernandez, telling Adam to get into the Alpha I without letting the aliens gain access to it.
 As the aliens force the door open, Adam dives through the air lock and fires a single shot into the control panel; this closes the door and prevents the aliens from pursuing him further.
 As they escape the station in the Alpha I, they are pursued by Alien fighter craft, but open up a time portal and escape.
 Meanwhile, back on Station Omega, an Alien is shown holding a drop of Adam's blood and eyes it strangely.
 This is a subtle hint as to where Adam's nemesis, Tomegatherion, is cloned from.